Leesuckm/Run_IUG/README.md

 To go from the ground to the ground Using all kinds of items It's a game where you have to go over obstacles and monsters and face up.

-Current situation: Current Map 1F, 2F, BossFloor
+Current situation: Current Map 1F, 2F, 3F, BossFloor

 Monster: Skeleton, Opossum, frog, bat, Boss

-Obstacle : FallingBlade, GunTraps, Lava Eruption
+Obstacle : BaseObstacle, FallingBlade, GunTraps, Lava Eruption, stagnant Lava

 Item: Pickaxe, Sword, Gun, Bomb, Ladder, Potion